 So while these conventional treatments may promote hair growth short-term, they don’t prevent future loss and it’s often a game of whack-a-mole: “the practice of repeatedly getting rid of something, only to have more of that thing appear.”

 Many with total scalp loss feel that a wig is their only option.
-But reversing alopecia is possible, no matter what type, without the use of any of these dubious treatments.
+But reversing alopecia is possible, without the use of any of these dubious treatments.
 (The exception is cicatricial alopecia (scarring alopecia), a rare disorder that destroy hair follicles.)

 Just like there is no pattern to the loss, there is no pattern to regrowth, as evidenced here.

 - Hair loss is a hallmark symptom of low thyroid function.